pesto-students/n7-delivre-frontend-iota-2-7/README.md

 # DELIVRE
 DELIVRE is an intercity delivery service platform where a customer and volunteer can come together to carry out an item delivery.

-# Getting Started with Delivre App
+## Getting Started with Delivre App

-Go to this url for live access[Delivre App](https://delivre-6843b.web.app).
+Go to this url for live access [Delivre App](https://delivre-6843b.web.app).

 ## Tech Stack